Stevezhw/seljak-fall-2019/docs/index.md

 together with its most common applications in physical sciences.
 Class participation is expected in the form of weekly reading the lecture in advance, submitting comments and questions on the lecture and answering a short set of questions.
 There will be eight python based homework assignments, applying the methods to physical science based applications.
 A weekly one hour discussion will focus on the lecture material and homeworks.
 There will be 3 longer projects spread over the term.

 **Prerequsites**:
 Undergraduate students: PHY7 or PHY5 series, basic introduction to Python programming at the level of PHY77 or permission from instructor.
-Some knowledge of analytic mechanics and statistical physics at the level of PHY105 and PHY112 will be assumed.
 Graduate students: none.

 **Grades**: 30% projects, 40% homeworks, 30% class participation.
 Taking the course for Pass/Fail requires 50% of the work completed.